OpenDSA/OpenDSA/RST/en/CS3slides/VTIntro.rst

 .. revealjs-slide::

-* What we are doing today:
+* What we are doing this week:

   * Administration stuff and Course mechanics
   * Course introduction (OpenDSA Chapter 1)
+  * Project 1 Introduction

 Course Mechanics